 The AVS and pharmacy instructions can be reprinted at any time from the "After Visit Summary" section (last) in the Discharge Navigator, and the user can select a local printer for this purpose.

-Unfortunately, the same ease of re-printing is not offered for actual new prescriptions.
-And, the "MedRec for Community Pharmacy" cannot serve as a prescription.
+The same ease of re-printing is offered for the actual prescriptions printout (note that the "MedRec for Community Pharmacy" cannot serve as a prescription).
 The physician may not be at the patient's discharge location at the time of departure and may need to print and sign prescriptions at a different (physician-local) printer.
+How to do this is explained in the following FAQ.